-20. Beach Waves and Soft Fringe
+20. Beach Waves Hairstyle for Women and Soft Fringe

-“Beach waves” is again, a very used name for soft, subtle waves in women haircuts that give the impression of hair naturally dried after getting out of the salty marine water.
-In this long layered haircut, the beach waves make a good pair with the soft fringe in giving a very sweet and feminine look.
+“Beach waves” is again, a very used name for soft, subtle waves in women’s haircuts that give the impression of hair naturally dried after getting out of the salty marine water.
+In this long layered haircut, the beach waves make a good pair with the soft fringe giving a very sweet and feminine look.

 Although it doesn’t sound logical, a “demi-permanent” is a “permanent” color dye that won’t last as long as a typical perm in your hair.
-It will wash out after 20 washes and in this case, we can also see the “crimping technique” applied on hair to create these very small curls.
+It will wash out after 20 washes and in this case, we can also see the “crimping technique” applied to hair to create these very small curls.

-22. Mullet Shag with Undercut
+22. Mullet Shag Hair with Undercut

 A longer version of the classic mullet, this shaggy, ultra-dense haircut is great for women with thick hair that want to free their face from all those locks using a layered cut technique.

-23. Long Mullet Haircut with Blunt Bangs
+23. Long Mullet Hairstyle with Blunt Bangs

-A very edgy, modern look, due to the sharp blunt cut baby bangs that create a curved line for your face, this extra-long mullet haircut is sure to turn heads and reminds us of Die Antwoord’s lead singer, Yolandi Visser’s look.
+A very edgy, modern look, due to the sharp blunt-cut baby bangs that create a curved line for your face, this extra-long mullet haircut is sure to turn heads and reminds us of Die Antwoord’s lead singer, Yolandi Visser’s look.

-Long layers, done on the diagonal direction will ensure plenty of volume and length to your locks.
+Long layers, done in the diagonal direction will ensure plenty of volume and length to your locks.
 This haircut has a strong 70’s vibe enhanced by the curved back thick fringe that frames the face.

-25. Classic Shag Haircut with Bangs
+25. Classic Shag with Bangs

 Remember the success Farah Fawcett had during her early career years?
-Some still associate the Shag haircut with her iconic look and this classic dark brunette shag makes no exception!
+Some still associate the Long Shag haircut with her iconic look and this classic dark brunette shag makes no exception!

-26. Fleetwood Shag Razor Haircut
+26. Fleetwood Shag Razor Cut Hairstyle

 27. U-shaped Layered Haircut